What is Pediatric Physiotherapy?

 Speech-language therapy targets communication disorders, including speech articulation, language comprehension, and social communication.
 Therapists employ various techniques to improve communication abilities and enhance social interactions.

-Overcoming Challenges in Pediatric Rehabilitation
+Overcoming Challenges in Pediatric Rehabilitation.

 While pediatric rehabilitation offers tremendous benefits, it’s not without challenges.
 Limited access to services, financial constraints, and the emotional toll on families are significant hurdles that must be addressed.